Geoff Walden

 ebensee1n1a.jpg (162409 bytes)

-The main gate to the Ebensee concentration camp has been preserved as a memorial.
-(U.S. Army photo)
+The main gate to the Ebensee concentration camp, seen in these photos taken just after liberation, has been preserved as a memorial. (private collection)

 The main reference is German Underground Installations, Part One of Three, "Unique Design and Construction Methods," Section II, CIOS (Combined Intelligence Objectives Sub-Committee), September 1945 (Imperial War Museum, London).